ajeetraina/labspace-docker-agent/labspace/02-getting-started.md

 ## Install Docker Agent

-1. Run the following commands to install cagent into your lab environment:
+1. Run the following commands to install Docker Agent into your lab environment:

     ```bash
     # Download the latest cagent Linux binary